 Some content has a flat structure.
 There is no hierarchy, no sequence and all of the topics are more or less at the same level of difficulty with no prerequisites.
 In this case, you can organize the content by category in a nonlinear structure.
 For example, content can be organized by tasks (e.g., teaching all of the editing functions in Word) or by products (e.g., information about cell phones with high-end cameras).
 Example: A course for teachers presenting the rules of various children’s games might be organized by games for preschoolers, games for early elementary years and games for older children.

-Organizing content by cause and effect may not be the first approach you think of, but it can be effective when used for the the right purpose.
+Organizing content by cause and effect can be effective when used for the the right purpose.
 When the content presents problems and solutions, then a cause and effect structure is appropriate.
 Example: A course on troubleshooting a network for IT professionals could be arranged by problems and solutions.

 Often content has its own structure that is cognitively natural to the subject.
 If the content presents events in a time line, then a chronological order is self-evident.
 If the content revolves around various geographical areas, then organization by location is natural.
 Example: A course teaching agriculture extension agents about soil could be organized by soil layers, starting with the topsoil.

 5. Order of Importance

 When you’re working with a flat structure with no inherent hierarchy, you may be wondering how to organize the instructional content.
 In this case, consider using the order of its importance.
 Because learners usually pay the most attention to the beginning and end of a topic, you have quite a few options for arranging the content.
 You can either:

 - 1) place the most important content at the start AND the end or

 - 2) proceed from the least important to the most important content or